Japan Davis Cup team

 The Japan men's national tennis team represents Japan in Davis Cup tennis competition and is governed by the Japan Tennis Association.

 Japan first competed at the Davis Cup in 1921, where they finished as runners-up.
 They were an inaugural member of the World Group in 1981 and competed at the top division until 1985 when they were relegated to the second division.
 They are currently competing in the World Group for the eighth time.

 History

 Japan competed in its first Davis Cup in 1921 finishing as the runners-up to the United States.

+Results and fixtures

+The following are lists of match results and scheduled matches for the current year.